About Working with Global High Participants in Your Groups

 And the third reason sits at the intersection of the first two.
 If you design your program to be aware of and accommodate global high participants, there will be some spillover for your “internally ok enough” population.
 These more “normal” participants will gain some understanding and awareness of global high and will be better equipped to either effectively serve global high clients in the future or to identify those clients as outside their scope and refer them out appropriately.

 It’s ok for someone to be different; you don’t need to understand their difference to welcome them.
+Some of this content applies to anyone who is different, not just to GHIA people.

 One useful thought question here is this: “I wonder what is going on under the surface inside that person, that might relate to these behaviors that are different.”
 And even, “I wonder if there is a lot going on in that person, more than they can comfortably manage.”

-Whatever activity we believe is straightforward and easy for “anyone” to do may be neither straightforward nor easy for the global high person.
+Whatever activity we believe is straightforward and easy for “anyone” to do may be neither straightforward nor easy for the GHIA person.
 There can be various reasons and explanations for this.
-For some global high people, myself included, the body’s perception is that all other humans are threatening.
+For some GHIA people, myself included, the body’s perception is that all other humans are threatening.
 The mere proximity of another person or the requirement to socially engage can feel like a huge demand.
 There are parts or mechanisms in the person that strongly want to shut down or run away, and the person needs to override or work around those forces every moment that they are interacting with or even every moment they are present with a person or group.

 Vet your group content